Chucklemunch/Muse/README.md

 - Add access to magenta models and ability to load different model based on checkpoint (DONE)
 - Convert output from basic-pitch to NoteSequence that can be fed into magenta model: Need to transpose out of range notes (DONE)
 - **Make magenta model output next notes and play through speaker**
+- **Create audio player that uses ToneJS's Sampler to use piano (or other) sounds to play output from Magenta model**
 - Set up microphone connection and a count-in before the recording starts
 - Add time signature feature that changes how MIDI gets processed
 - Add tempo control and a metronome of sorts